A True Textbook for an Introductory Course, System Administration Course, or a Combination Course

 Thorough Coverage of Concepts and Linux Commands

-The author incorporates OS concepts not found in most Linux/Unix textbooks, including kernels, file systems, storage devices, virtual memory, and process management.
-He also introduces computer science topics, such as computer networks and TCP/IP, binary numbers and Boolean logic, encryption, and the GNUs C compiler.
-In addition, the text discusses disaster recovery planning, booting, and Internet servers.
+The author incorporates OS concepts not found in most Linux/Unix textbooks, including kernels, file systems, storage devices, virtual memory and process management.
+He also introduces computer science topics, such as computer networks and TCP/IP, interpreters versus compilers, file compression, file system integrity through backups, RAID and encryption technologies, booting and the GNUs C compiler.

 Table of Contents